mu-box/golang-microauth/README.md

 ## Contributing

-Contributions to the nanobox-router project are welcome and encouraged.
-Contributions should follow the [Nanobox Contribution Process & Guidelines](https://docs.nanobox.io/contributing/).
+Contributions to the microbox-router project are welcome and encouraged.
+Contributions should follow the [microbox Contribution Process & Guidelines](https://docs.microbox.cloud/contributing/).